cooolbabu/SreenivasAngara/README.md

 ### Blog site
 [Sreenivas Angara Blog site](https://cooolbabu.github.io/SreenivasAngara_beta1/)

-### I am greateful to all the folks who went to great lengths to share their knowledge.
+### I am greateful to all the folks who share their knowledge.
 Thank you

 1. [Getting Started With Hugo | FREE COURSE by Adi Purdial](https://youtu.be/hjD9jTi_DQ4)